NHMDenmark/ars-test-suite/README.md

 ### Cleanup tests
 Cleanup tests take care of closing shares and deleting assets so the test suite can be re-run.

+### Metadata field tests
+Additional tests for checking that metadata fields are correctly added and updated in ARS has been added to the AssetServiceAssetMetadataTests.
+These tests have configurable data that can be changed in the resources/non_static folder.
+The metadata_model/MetadataMapper file then have to have its file paths changed to the relevant jsons.
+When switching between metadata versions further changes may be necessary and creation of a new model may also be necessary.
+Change between the models in the metadata_model/Metadata and metadata_model/UpdateMetadata files.
+For comparing and checking that the created and updated metadata is correct changes may have to be made in the model_and_asset_data_match method in states/WhenAction file.
+Currently data exists for metadata v2_1_0 and v3.0.0.

 ### Other tests:
 Each section of the FileProxy and AssetService has their own class for tests (for example: Asset Service Asset Groups test -> tests pertaining the Asset Group functionality of the Asset Service, File Proxy Asset Files test -> tests pertaining the Asset Files in the File Proxy).
 Future tests should follow this convention to maintain order.